 Saw Billy Joel at MSG when my wife to be and I were engaged.
 Awesome show, high energy.
 We saw a second show with him a little before COVID.
 It was fine, but he couldn't even get up and walk around much.
 Just stayed at his piano.
 Can't imagine what he is like now.
 Sorry, but not interested in seeing fossils perform.

 Personally, can't watch a single reaction video.
-Love of music, like any art, is so personalized.
-It's cool to run into fans that are much younger of much older of music I enjoy, but don't care to see random people reacting on YouTube.
+Love of music, but like any art, is so personalized.
+It's cool to run into fans that are much younger or much older who are fans of music I enjoy, but don't care to see random people reacting on YouTube.
 Funny thing with the Beatles- grew up never liking or getting them at all.
 That was bad on me.
 In the last 5-10 years, I have grown to like Beatles music.
 I drive one of my good friends absolutely nuts when I discover a rare Beatles song and act like it is some new hit song.Yes, I’ve been watching the music “reaction” videos on YouTube for a number of years.
 It’s interesting to see their reactions to songs from 40, 50 or 60 years ago.
 Sometimes I actually get irked at some of the older people who comment on the reactions.
 Some get cranky and write stuff like , “how can you not know this song” or “how have you not heard of this band? “ My thought is if there were older people reacting to new music today, how many would know anything about the songs or artists?
 The vast majority of the younger people who react to the older music are very thoughtful and interested.

 saw Billy Joel and Stevie Nicks at Chase Field in Phoenix a year ago.
 Both were superb.